menu

 Setting & Lifestyle

 Laie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

-The citizens of Laie are very well educated compared to the average community in the nation: 35.67% of adults in Laie have a bachelor's degree or even advanced degree.
+The education level of Laie citizens is very high relative to the national average among all cities (21.84%): 39.60% of adults in Laie have a bachelor's degree or even advanced degree.

 Laie is an extremely ethnically-diverse town.
 The people who call Laie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laie residents report their race to be Native Hawaiian, followed by White.
-Important ancestries of people in Laie include English, British, German, Scottish, and Swedish.
+Important ancestries of people in Laie include English, German, Irish, British, and Scottish.

 The most common language spoken in Laie is English.
-Other important languages spoken here include Pacific Island languages and Tagalog.
+Other important languages spoken here include Pacific Island languages and Chinese.

 Notable & Unique Neighborhood Characteristics